CINF/cinf_database/doc/source/index.rst

     plt.title(metadata['Comment'])
     plt.show()

-To get started please start by reading the short :ref:`introduction`.
-It contains some important information about the dangers of locally caching data that is worth reading **before** starting to use the module.
-After this, dive into one of the :ref:`examples`, that aims to covers all the different ways the module can be used.
-If you need detailed information about the calling signature of methods etc. have a look in the :ref:`api`.
+To get started, please start by reading the first few sections of the :ref:`introduction`.
+Then have a look at the :ref:`examples` or the :ref:`api`.

 Contents
 ========